SynixeContractors/Documents/certs/anti-tank/lat.md

 > *Rifleman*: Clear Clear Clear
 > *LAT*: Cancel Cancel Cancel, vehicle moved away

+> *LAT*: Clear backblast
+> *Rifleman*: Backblast Area Clear
+> *LAT*: On the way

+When backblast area is not clear

+> *LAT*: Clear backblast
+> *Rifleman*: Hold Fire Hold Fire
+> *LAT*: Cancel Cancel Cancel

+### M72 LAW (Light Anti-tank Weapon)

+The M72 LAW is a disposable (single use) anti-tank rocket launcher.
+Its designed to be very light and portable (in ready to fire condition its lighter then other empty launchers).
+It has a primitive iron sights without adjustments and is thus limited to close range engagements.
+Due to its expendable nature the tube is automatically ejected from inventory after firing.

 ### RPG-32

 #### Rocket Selection

 The RPG-32 has two selections for rockets.
 The first selection is a High Explosive round.
 This round is ideal for soft targets, and unarmored vehicles, such as technicals.
-The second round is an HE round equipped with a penetrator.
-This round is useful against lightly armored threats, such as up-armored civilian vehicles, and can pose a threat against more heavily armored vehicles if hit in a lightly armored spot, or with enough rounds.
+The second round is an multi-purpose round equipped with a shaped-charge penetrator and fragmentation sleeve.
+This round is can be use in reduced capacity against infantry and is useful against lightly armored threats, such as up-armored civilian vehicles, and can pose a threat against more heavily armored vehicles if hit in a lightly armored spot, or with enough rounds.

 Even though the RPG-32 has an Anti-Tank round, it SHOULD NOT be relied upon to deal with heavily armored threats, instead, a MAT or a HAT operator should be called in to neutralize the threat, depending on severity and availabilty of operators.